openplans/openblock-old/docs/install/aws.rst

   way you *must* add the SSH and HTTP rules to open ports 22 and 80.
   Otherwise you won't be able to connect to your new instance at all.

-As part of the setup, you'll be prompted to create a key pair.
+As part of the setup, you'll be prompted to create a key pair (if you don't have one already).
 It's very important that you save the PEM file that it prompts you to download.
 You'll use this to ssh to your server later.

 Or if you prefer, you can use Amazon's ``ec2-run-instances`` command-line tool, which is beyond the scope of this document.